jpaquim/psycle/trunk/psycle/doc/for-end-users/readme.txt

 	(ignore the "No Specific Role" ones.
 They are retired.)

+You are allowed to develop psycle Machines without any restriction, although if you decide to make it closed source, you will have to update whenever we make changes to the API.
-You are allowed to develop psycle Machines without any restriction There is no SDK ready, so the best way to start a new one is getting the sources of an existing one.
+There is no SDK ready, so the best way to start a new one is getting the sources of an existing one.
 Arguru synth is an usual template.